cloudpilot-emu/cloudpilot-emu/README.md

 # Source code and relationship to POSE

-Cloudpilot is derived from the original POSE sources.
+CloudpilotEmu is derived from the original POSE sources.
 It is not a straightforward port, though, as the original code has been adapted and partly rewritten to fit well with a browser environment.
 In addition, it contains a few bug fixes new features.
 In particular: